rism-digital/verovio-reference-book/_book/05-toolkit-reference/06-environment-functions.md

 ### EnableLogToBuffer

-Redirect the log messages to a buffer instead of the std::err or the console.
-The messages can be access from the toolkit instance via the `GetLog()` method.
+Redirect the log messages to a buffer instead of the `std::err` or the console.
+The messages can be accessed from the toolkit instance via the `GetLog()` method.

 **Returns**